Soap tutorial and recipe for absolute beginners (you can do it!)

 • 175g water

-Use filtered tap water, or any other clean, drinking quality water
+Use distilled water, filtered tap water, or any other clean, drinking quality water (softer water is generally better).

 • 96g sodium hydroxide